Enloe Marching Band – A Glossary

 Yard Markers: These are stored in the shed and placed along the sideline of the practice field to help the kids find their dots.

 Wake Soccer Park: One of the year’s first fundraising events (begins in the spring prior to marching band season) and one of the more lucrative events.
 Students and parents can sign up for slots working at a concession stand run by Enloe during events games.
 A fixed $20 contribution per person per event is automatically deposited in individual students’ Fair Share accounts.
 (See Fair Share and Fundraising Opportunities).
 It’s very easy to earn a lot of your Fair Share money this way.

 Woodwinds: A band section comprised of clarinets, saxophones and flutes – plus the odd piccolo or two.

-Yahoo Group: Your source of e-mail communication for all things marching band related.
-There are two groups – one for all band parents and one for the marching band parents.
+Remind Groups: Your source of text communication for all things marching band related.
+There are groups for the marching band parents and members.
 Be sure to sign up for both and we apologize in advance for some duplication of messages.
-You will get lots of emails with vital information in them.
-Also, you will be able to access daily pictures from band camp, so that you can see that you child is still alive and not near death as they are reporting to you in their text messages.
+You will get lots of texts with vital information in them.

 Weather: Safety is always first and many of the instruments can be damaged if they get too wet.
 Announcements about weather cancellations of rehearsals, competitions, football (we may not be able to play, even though they continue the game), parades and other events will be made by the Yahoo Group.
 We can usually throw a tarp over the pit and “case” our sensitive instruments to make it through a brief shower, practice time is valuable.
 We also move (or stay) indoors and work on music if the weather is not cooperating for long periods.